 Of course, even though these are trusted retailers, we're not advising you to trust blindly that they're giving you the best deal.

-According to an investigation by Which? almost half of the products in last year's Black Friday sales had actually been cheaper in months before or after Black Friday.
+According to an investigation by Which? almost half of the products in 2015's Black Friday sales had actually been cheaper in months before or after Black Friday.

 Which? also found that numerous offers from retailers such as AO and Currys also had inflated "Was" legacy pricing to make it look like customers were getting a better deal.
 According to Which?: